-Place the boneless skinless chicken breasts between two sheets of plastic wrap and pound the chicken until the cutlets are about ¼ inch thick.
+Place the boneless skinless chicken breasts between two sheets of plastic wrap and pound the chicken with the flat end of a meat mallet until the cutlets are about ¼ inch thick.

 *If any of the chicken breasts are thicker than half an inch, use a sharp knife to split the chicken breast in half.
 Think of it as butterflying the breast.
 You’re just going to cut all the way through to make two cutlets out of one large breast.

 Set up the breading station

 - Add the all-purpose flour, salt, and black pepper to a shallow bowl and whisk to combine.

 - Add two eggs with ¼ cup of milk or water to a shallow bowl and whisk to combine the egg wash.

 - Mix panko breadcrumbs, romano cheese, garlic powder, onion powder, black pepper, parsley, and lemon zest together in a shallow until well blended. *Replace the breadcrumb mixture with Italian breadcrumbs if you want to make this dish even easier.

 - Coat the chicken breasts with the seasoned flour.
 Then, place the piece of chicken in the egg mixture and finally in the breadcrumb mixture.